Cape Rodney-Okakari Point Marine Reserve

 Cape Rodney-Okakari Point Marine Reserve is a 5.5 km2 protected area in the North Island of New Zealand.
+All fishing, and the removal or disturbing of marine life or materials, is forbidden within the reserve.

 The reserve covers an area of 547 ha, extending from Cape Rodney to Okakari Point, extending 800m offshore.
 Te Hāwere-a-Maki / Goat Island lies within the reserve and Leigh is the closest town.
 It was created in 1975 as the first marine reserve in New Zealand.

 Auckland University operates Leigh Marine Laboratory at the reserve.
 Laboratory scientists have scientific equipment around the reserve to study how marine ecosystems function.

 Geography

 The marine reserve has a variety of shores, including the rocky headland of Cape Rodney, the white sandy surf beach at Pakiri, and the sheltered mudflats and mangrove forests of Whangateau Harbour.

 There are also boulders, course sand, mudstone terraces, pebblestone rock and greywacke, providing a range of habitats for marine life.

 History

 Te Hāwere-a-Maki, also known as Goat Island or Motu Hāwere, is important to Ngāti Manuhiri, who trace their whakapapa to the earlier iwi of Wakatūwhenua, who landed with the Moekākara waka captained by Tahuhunuiarangi.
 The island is named after Maki, the son of the iwi's founding ancestor Manuhiri, who led the conquest of the area in the late seventeenth century.
 Manuhiri's grandson maintained a pā on the island.

 Ngāti Manuhiri maintained homes and farms in the area until after early European settlement.
 They received formal title over the island in 1901.

 The reserve was established in 1975.
 Before the marine reserve was established, the seafloor had an imbalanced ecosystem dominated by kina, due to over-harvesting of predator species like rock lobster and snapper.
 By 2011, after more than 35 years of protection, there was an abundance and diversity of fish in the reserve.